kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 the most common case, or to zero when 0-RTT resumption is being used.
 However, the endpoints are still restricted to slow start when the connection is established.
 Also, the server is not allowed to send more than three times of data until it validates the address of the peer.
-Note that TLS [TLS] requires connection for each server name to be established independently even if the servers resolve to the same address.
+Note that TLS [RFC8446] requires connection for each server name to be established independently even if the servers resolve to the same address.

 This document defines a QUIC Transport Parameter that changes the scope of the token sent using a NEW_TOKEN frame from the server identity to the server's